Art and Graphic Arts Portfolio Requirements

 Art & Design Programs

 B.A.
-Art (Portfolio Encouraged)
+Art (Portfolio Required)

 B.F.A.
 Graphic Design (Portfolio Required)

 B.F.A.
-Interior Design (Portfolio Encouraged)
+Interior Design (Portfolio Required)

 All students who submit portfolios and apply to one of the University of New Haven’s Art & Design programs above, even if a portfolio is not required for admission to the academic program, may be eligible for a portfolio scholarship ranging from $1,000 - $4,000.
 This scholarship is awarded to eligible students in addition to any other merit-based award they have already received or will receive in the future provided they remain enrolled as a full-time student and remain in good academic standing.